DhakalYukesh/DhakalYukesh/README.md

 ## Hey! 👋
-I'm Yukesh, a passionate web developer from Kathmandu, Nepal.
+I'm Yukesh, a web developer from Kathmandu, Nepal.

 ## About Me
 - I like socializing, software, and games.